SDG-Den/SDG-FETCH/docs/SDG-FETCH/202-logo-library.md

 - **`distro`** — Uses fastfetch's built-in distro detection for the logo
 - **`distro-themed`** — Uses fastfetch's built-in distro logo with custom ANSI color overrides

-## How Logos Work

-When a logo other than the special modes is selected (e.g., `thinkpad`), `fetch.sh` passes `-l ~/.config/SDG-FETCH/gen/thinkpad` to fastfetch.
-The file is a plain-text ASCII art rendering.

-To add new logos, see the [Customization](04-customization.md) guide.
+To add new logos, see the [Customization](302-customization-and-configuration.md) guide.